Theory of magnetoroton bands in moir\'e materials: Supplemental material for ``Theory of magnetoroton bands in moiré materials"

 In \cref{fig:Other_Bands} we show the three lowest magnetoroton bands, obtained from diagonalizing \cref{eq:matrix_elements} in the main text, for the case of one flux quantum per unit cell.
 In the absence of the potential, $\lambda=0$, there is a three-fold degeneracy at ${\bm \kappa}/{\bm \kappa}'$, and a two-fold degeneracy across the line between ${\bm \kappa}$ and ${\bm \kappa}'$, as expected.
-When the potential is turned-on, the three states at ${\bm \kappa}/{\bm \kappa}'$ split, as do the two states on the edges of the Brillouin zone.
-For $\lambda=0$ the magnetoroton minimum is located approximately at the $\bm{m}$-point, once the hexagonal potential is introduced the magnetoroton minimum shifts to ${\bm \kappa}/{\bm \kappa}'$, due to stronger level repulsion between the three coupled states.
-We observe that for $|\lambda|>0.01 e^2/\varepsilon \ell$ the third magnetoroton band already merges into the continuum of particle-hole excitations.
+When the potential is turned-on, the three states at ${\bm \kappa}/{\bm \kappa}'$ split, as do the two across the ${\bm \kappa}$-to-${\bm \kappa}'$ line.
+For $\lambda=0$ the magnetoroton minimum is located in the proximity of the $\bm{m}$-point, once the hexagonal potential is introduced the magnetoroton minimum shifts to ${\bm \kappa}/{\bm \kappa}'$, due to stronger level repulsion between the three coupled states.\\\\ In order to make a connection between our results for the magnetoroton gap and the corresponding quantity in realistic materials, we perform exact diagonalization (ED) on a continuum model for tMoTe$_2$ with parameters $V=20.8$ meV, $\psi=107.7^{\circ}$ and $\omega=-23.8$ meV \cite{FCI_DiXiao}.
+We project Coulomb interactions with $\varepsilon=20$ to the topmost moiré band and obtain the many-body spectrum for a system with 27 unit cells, for details on the ED method for continuum models see \cite{FCI_Flatiron,FCI_DiXiao,FCI_LiangFu}. \cref{fig:ED_MoTe2}(a) shows a typical band structure obtained from the continuum model of MoTe$_2$ and in \cref{fig:ED_MoTe2}(b) we present typical many-body spectra for both $\nu=1/3$ and $\nu=2/3$ fillings.
+We focus on the valley-polarized sector and consider twist angles where the ground state is an FCI.
+From the spectrum we calculate the neutral gap $\Delta$ as the difference between the lowest excitation and the highest of the three quasi-degenerate topological groundstates, and plot it in \cref{fig:ED_MoTe2}(c) for both fillings.
+Using that the periodic potential encloses on flux quantum per unit cell we obtain a relation between the magnetic length and the moiré length $\ell=(\sqrt{3}/4\pi)^{1/2}a_M$, which we can use to convert from $e^2/\varepsilon \ell$ to meV.
+The values for $\Delta$ reported in the main text for MoTe$_2$ correspond to the maximum value attained in \cref{fig:ED_MoTe2}(c) for each filling.